 We invite your prayers for peace and compassion in our world.

 Imagine a world where no one goes hungry!
 To move the world closer to ending hunger, each year the Benedictine Sisters in conjunction with Bread for the World host a prayer service and invite those attending to turn their prayers into action through scripture, song and personal letters to representatives in Congress.
 This outpouring of concern sends a powerful message to our political leaders and helps us move closer to the goal of ending hunger.
 And the message is far more powerful when our leaders hear from all of us.
 Can we count on you to write a letter or two?

 As part of our Sisters’ commitment to feed the hungers of the people of God, during Lent, we along with our Oblates, pray and give alms to the Alliance for International Monasticism (AIM).
 For the past 14 years, the Benedictine Sisters of Florida, Inc. has raised funds to help meet the needs of Benedictine communities in third-world countries.
 Through AIM’s Monastery to Monastery Program, we have special ties to international graduate students attending Saint Leo University.

 Advent Penance Service and Other Advent Activities

 During Advent we host an annual Advent Penance Service for the Sisters of the dioceses and members of local parishes.
-We also join with other choirs to offer an evening Advent service at a neighboring church and visit the Hospice House and a local nursing home where one of our Sisters is in residence.
+We also join with other church choirs to offer an evening of caroling at neighboring nursing homes.
 Our Sisters in the Recorder Ensemble also play locally and as a prelude to the 10:30 am Mass.

 An Enduring Reflection of Love